Shotkit shares essential gear for landscape photography

 As a writer and camera gear reviewer for Shotkit, I’ve worked in all weather conditions in and around the beautiful Tweed Valley in northern NSW (Australia) using a range of equipment.

-This means striking the right balance between size and weight, along with performance quality, to ensure I have the right tools for the best possible results.
+This means striking the right balance between size and weight, along with quality, to ensure I have the right tools for the best possible results.

 In this guide, I’ll break down the essential gear for landscape photography to help you take stunning photos, whatever challenges the elements throw your way.